classycodeoss/absniffer-ibeacon/README.md

 ### Retrieve Device Information

-The `I` command is used to retrieve the firmware version and MAC address of the device.
+The `I` command is used to retrieve the firmware version, MAC address and beacon identity of the device.

 ```
 > I
-< OK V1.0.0 4e:60:b8:9c:cb:ed
+< OK V1.0.0 ED:CB:9C:B8:60:4E CCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCC 1 1
 ```

 ### Set iBeacon Configuration